-This vegan lasagna soup is the ultimate comfort food in a bowl — creamy, saucy, Italian-inspired flavors and plant-based protein.
-It’s everything you love about traditional lasagna, in soup form.
+This easy vegan lasagna soup is the ultimate comfort food in a bowl —creamy, saucy, full of Italian-inspired flavor, and packed with plant-based protein.
+It’s everything you love about traditional lasagna, in cozy soup form.

 Lasagna soup wasn’t a recipe I planned to elaborate on — it just kind of happened.
 The first time I made it, I was looking for something quick and comforting, so I threw together ingredients I had on hand.

-This delicious vegan lasagna soup recipe combines noodles with a rich tomato sauce.
-It’s a comforting, easy-to-make crowd-pleaser that’s perfect for a night in.
+It was a simple, surprisingly delicious, easy-to-make crowd-pleaser that’s perfect for a night in.
 And it only gets better the next day.
 But seriously, with how quickly it disappears, leftover lasagna soup is rare around here!

 Why this recipe works